Nynros/InternetSecurity/README.txt

 Use the password manager as a password generator (20 characters with special characters) Use different passwords for every account
-Use two-factor authentication (2FA) if avaliable (https://authy.com/) Use a Yubi-Key with NFC (https://www.yubico.com)
+Use two-factor authentication (2FA) if avaliable (https://authy.com/) Use a Yubi-Key with FIPS/NFC (https://www.yubico.com/products/yubikey-fips/)
 Buy another Yubi-Key with NFC in case of loosing the first one Slot 1 - Password generated for your Windows Account from ProtonPass Slot 2 - Password generated for your Internetrouter Account from ProtonPass